Tbhuvan/modelsafe/README.md

 ## Research Context

 Part of the [ActivGuard](https://github.com/Tbhuvan/activguard) research programme.
-ModelSafe ensures the integrity of models used in the ActivGuard pipeline, protecting against supply chain attacks on the probe model itself.
+ModelSafe addresses a supply chain concern specific to AI security tools: what if the probe model itself is backdoored?

 ## License